saturncloud/examples/CONTRIBUTING.md

 # Releasing

-Releases of this project follow releases of Saturn Cloud.
+Releases of this repository follow releases of Saturn Cloud.

 When it is time to cut a new release, follow these steps: